Bixal/uswds-screener-prototyping-tool/README.md

 ### Configure settings

-You'll want to change the following settings in the config file for your site to work properly:
+You'll need to change a few settings in the config file for your site to work properly.

 1. Go to the [_config.yml](_config.yml) in your repository.
 1. Press the `Edit this file` button (pencil icon).